Chart Color Schemes

 Health performance in Windsor is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Windsor faces significant health challenges, according to AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are substantial across both younger and older age groups.
+Windsor faces significant health challenges according to AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are substantial across both younger and older age cohorts.

-Private health cover is relatively low at approximately 51% of the total population (~1,012 people), compared to 59.9% in Greater Sydney.
-Mental health issues and arthritis are the most common medical conditions, affecting 10.5% and 9.3% of residents respectively.
-Only 62.3% of residents declare themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
-The working-age population faces notable health challenges with elevated chronic condition rates.
-Windsor has 22.3% of residents aged 65 and over (439 people), higher than the 15.4% in Greater Sydney.
-Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.
+Private health cover is relatively low at approximately 51% of the total population (around 1,012 people), compared to 59.9% in Greater Sydney.
+The most common medical conditions are mental health issues affecting 10.5% of residents and arthritis impacting 9.3%.
+A total of 62.3% of residents claim to be completely clear of medical ailments, lower than the 74.6% reported in Greater Sydney.
+Working-age population health challenges include elevated chronic condition rates.
+The area has a higher proportion of seniors aged 65 and over at 22.8%, with 449 people compared to Greater Sydney's 15.4%.
+Senior health outcomes present some challenges, broadly in line with national rankings for the general population.

 Frequently Asked Questions - Health